 IRS Phishing Emails - Tax Refunds

 The Internal Revenue Service and the Internet Crime Complaint Center have issued consumer alerts about an Internet scam in which consumers receive an e-mail informing them of a tax refund.
 One e-mail, which claims to be from the IRS, tells the recipient that they are eligible to receive a tax refund for a given amount.
 It then directs the consumer to a link that requests personal information, such as Social Security number and credit card information.
+There are some companies that can assist you if your credit card processor information has been compromised.
+Click this website for more information on electronic payment systems and processing credit card transactions for tax relief.

 Another e-mail titled "Refund Notice" claims to provide information to recipients regarding the status of their IRS Tax Refunds.
 The e-mail contains a link, which mirrors the true IRS web site.
 This site purportedly allows recipients to check the status of their IRS tax refund after providing the following information: